wlsdzyzl/flemme-docs/docs/source/dataloading.rst

                 sigma=50,
                 execution_probability=0.1)

-For 2D image, most of the transforms need to be called before ``ToTensor`` because they should be performed on tensor.
+For 2D image, most of the transforms need to be called after ``ToTensor`` because they should be performed on tensor.

 3D Image Data Augmentation
 ---------------------------